Gamify-IT/docs/dev-manuals/test-plans/minigames/crosswordpuzzle-frontend/plans/u-crosswordpuzzle-2-start-game.md

 ## Description

-This use case verifys that the game starts correctly.
+This use case verifies that the game starts correctly.

 ## Precondition